The Mill and Mill Inn, Sax Rd, Framlingham - History

 Nonetheless, it does seem that it was no longer an inn after its demise in 1879, given the OS maps only label it as the "Mill Inn (B.H.)" in 1883 (BH stood for Beer House), and no label at all from 1903 onwards (but that's only weak evidence).

-The site of the long-closed Inn is now (2020) the second from last house on the Sax Rd (no 45) out of Fram (postcode IP13 9BZ), on the very outskirts of Fram, as shown here.
+The site of the long-closed Inn is now (2020) the second from last semi-detached houses on the Sax Rd (no's 45 & 47) out of Fram (postcode IP13 9BZ), on the very outskirts of Fram, as shown here.

 Memories

-My Nan (Norah Briscoe) lived in no. 45 from about 1983 until she briefly went into a home in 1996.
+My Nan on my father's side (Norah Briscoe) lived in no. 45 from about 1983 until she briefly went into a home in 1996.
 Incidentally, she had a rather ignominious past:

 https://en.wikipedia.org/wiki/Norah_Briscoe